Multiroot Workspace Support

 Microservices Architecture

-Manage multiple services in one workspace:
+Manage multiple services from one workspace:

 services.code-workspace